Skip to content

 Azure Integration Verification

-Once configuration is in place, validate that Azure SQL and Blob Storage are wired up end-to-end.
+Once configuration is in place, validate that Cosmos DB and Blob Storage are wired up end-to-end.

 # 1. Start the server with authentication enabled